-Have you ever wondered how some business take off and grow very rapidly in just a few short years and others stay the same for years and years?
+Have you ever wondered how some businesses take off and grow very rapidly in just a few short years while others stay stagnant and barely get by?

 So How Can We Improve Small Business Growth?

 To be successful an organization much first articulate what that looks like.
 Organizations develop vision statements, in an attempt to define why it exists and what it is trying to achieve.

 Unless an organization has a clear picture of its future state it will be difficult trying to figure out how to grow.

 Vision gives direction and a view of a future state of the organization.
 This helps focus on what it will take to get there.

 Once a vision is articulated it requires a strategy to achieve a vision.